ubcecon/cluster_tools/setup.md

     cat ~/.ssh/id_rsa.pub | ssh $env:CCUSER@cedar.computecanada.ca "cat >> ~/.ssh/authorized_keys"
     ```

-    You will need to login with your password again, but afterwards you will not need to login when you use the `ssh` to that server.
+    You will need to login with your password again, but afterwards you will not need to login when you `ssh` to that server.
-5. (Optional) Setting up a `config` file will make your life even easier in logging into the cluster using `ssh` or copy files using  `scp`.
+5. Set up a `config` file to simply `ssh` and `scp` processes
-    - Create a file `~/.ssh/config`
-    - Enter the following (with your own ComputeCanada username replaced)
+    - Open a text editor and enter the following (with your own ComputeCanada username replaced)
     ```bash
     Host cedar
 	      User YOURUSERNAME
 	      Hostname cedar.computecanada.ca
 	      IdentityFile ~/.ssh/id_rsa
-	      ForwardX11 yes
     ```
+	- Save the file to `~/.ssh/config`.
     - After that you only need to `ssh cedar` and `scp cedar` when logging on or copy files from the cluster

-# Installation Instructions on the Cluster
+# Environment Preparation on the Cluster

-1. Log on to the cluster with `ssh cedar.computecanada.ca` and make sure to stay in your home `~` directory
+1. Log on to the cluster with `ssh cedar` and make sure to stay in your home `~` directory by typing `cd ~`
 2. To fully automate an (opinionated) setup, type
 ```bash
 git clone https://github.com/ubcecon/cluster_tools.git
 ```
+This setup will install the environment you need for Jupyter Notebooks in Julia.
 3. Then run the built in setup script (warning: this will replace your `.bashrc` and delete `.julia` and a few others)
 ```bash
 bash ~/cluster_tools/bin/setup_cluster.sh